thunderbird/developer-docs/add-ons/updating/historical-overview/legacy-to-modern.md

 {% endhint %}

 {% hint style="warning" %}
-Please add a background script to your extensions, which will be needed during the update process.
+Please add a background script to your extension, which will be needed during the update process.
 The guide assumes that the background script is loaded [as a module](../../mailextensions/#background-page).
 {% endhint %}

 ## Step 1: Dropping the legacy key